nRF24/rf24-rs/crates/rf24-rs/README.md

 # rf24-rs

-This is a rust driver library for the nRF24L01 wireless transceivers.
+This crate is a rust driver library for the nRF24L01 wireless transceivers.

 See the examples in the repository's [examples/rust](https://github.com/nRF24/rf24-rs/blob/main/examples/rust) folder.